maxhoesel-ansible/ansible-collection-smallstep/README.md

 - A recent release of Ansible.
 This collection officially supports the 2 most recent Ansible releases.
   Older versions might still work, but are not supported
-- Python 3.6 or newer
+- Python 3.6 or newer on the target host

 Individual roles or modules may have additional dependencies, please check their respective documentation.